Sal-Faris/Minecraft_Gesture_Control/README.md

 - [ ] Require lifting only the index and middle fingers to open the inventory rather than lifting any two fingers
 - [ ] Implement GUI

-## Contributing

-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.